Panmani/MCS/README.md

   ...
 }
 ```
-> The indices in the annotations start from 0 while the indices in images start from 1.
+> The indices in the VCR annotations start from 0 while the indices in VisualCOMET annotations and images start from 1.

 ## GPT-2